 Angles: Ð A = Ð P, ÐB = ÐQ and Ð C= Ð R.

 Congruent triangles are triangles having corresponding sides and angles to be equal.
 Congruence is denoted by the symbol ≅.
-They have same area and same perimeter.
+They have the same area and the same perimeter.

-Congruence of triangles can be predicted without actually measuring the sides and angles.
-Different rules of congruence of triangles are as follows:
+The full form of CPCT is Corresponding parts of Congruent triangles.
+Congruency can be predicted without actually measuring the sides and angles of a triangle.
+Different rules of congruency are as follows.

 If all the three sides of one triangle are equivalent to the corresponding three sides of the second triangle, then the two triangles are said to be congruent by SSS rule.

-In above given figure, AB= PQ, QR= BC and AC=PR, hence D ABC ≅ D PQR.
+In the above-given figure, AB= PQ, QR= BC and AC=PR, hence D ABC ≅ D PQR.